 The iconic image of a mother hen, clucking gently to a clutch of adorable chicks, following her all around.
 This is the stuff of homesteading dreams.

 Make sure you have a broody type of chicken to begin with.
 Poultry catalogs usually include this information in the descriptions of the breeds.
 If the description says they are good mothers, or good brooders, or maybe just says “broody” somewhere in the description, that is probably one that will set for you.
 Some of the best are Australorp, Brahma, Orpington, Cornish, and Buckeye, but there are many others that are good brooders.
 If it says “non-broody”, or mentions the breed being terrific layers, with no mention at all of broodiness or motherly inclination, they probably don’t brood, or do very seldom.
-Breeds unlikely to brood include Rhode Island Reds, Wyandottes, production layer breeds and hybrids, such as Leghorns, sex-link layer breeds, and many others.
+Breeds unlikely to brood include Rhode Island Reds, Wyandottes, production layer breeds, and hybrids, such as Leghorns, sex-link layer breeds, and many others.
 Bear in mind these are general tendencies, not absolutes.
 There will be a few here and there that go outside the norm.
-What you want are breeds that are the most likely to go broody.
+What you want are breeds that are the most likely to go broody, and therefore, make good surrogate mother hens down the road.

 How do you know when a hen’s broody?
 Observe, and she’ll tell you.
 If she’s running around with the other hens, acting just like the rest, she is not broody; leave eggs in the nest, and more likely than not, they’ll be ignored.
 But if you go to the coop late in the day, and a hen is still on the nest when everybody else has gone to roost, odds are good that she is broody.
 Reach under her to check for eggs.
 Did she growl at you?
 Peck you?
 Make dreadful distressed noises?
 Fluff up and try to look fierce?
 Leave her be and check the next day.
 Still on the nest?
 Does she go right back if you take her off the nest?
 Congratulations, you have a broody hen!
 Time to get her some eggs; save up a clutch and place them under her all at one time.
 This part is important.